philiporlando/fgdb_to_gpkg/README.md

 1. Clone the repository: `git clone https://github.com/philiporlando/fgdb_to_gdb.git`
 2. Navigate to the repository directory: `cd fgdb_to_gdb`
-3. Install the package and its dependencies with pipenv: `pipenv install`
+3. Install the package and its dependencies with poetry: `poetry install`

 ```
 # TODO add alternative installation instructions using pip?